AdvikaTijare10/Fault_tolerant_satellite_ground_link_controller/README.md

 ---

-## 🔮 Future Work
+## Future Work

-- Deploy on ESP32 / STM32
+- Deploy the system on actual hardware (ESP32 / STM32) to observe real RTOS scheduling and timing behavior
-- Integrate real sensors
+- Replace simulated sensor input with real sensors (e.g., IMU, temperature)
-- Implement Kalman Filter
-- Add watchdog timer
+- Add a watchdog timer to automatically reset the system during critical failures
-- Add persistent logging
+- Extend telemetry packet structure with more realistic parameters (multi-sensor data)
+- Implement logging to external storage or serial monitor for better debugging and analysis
+- Explore integrating filtering techniques (e.g., Kalman Filter) for cleaner sensor data

 ---

-## 💡 Key Takeaway
+## Key Takeaways

-This project demonstrates how real-time embedded systems are designed, validated, and tested using scenario-based analysis, similar to real-world aerospace flight software systems.
+- Understood how multiple tasks interact in a real-time system instead of running independently
+- Learned how event-driven design helps control system behavior without tightly coupling components
+- Realized that in real-time systems, dropping data is sometimes better than blocking execution
+- Gained insight into how faults are detected based on system behavior, not just errors
+- Understood the importance of validating not just normal operation, but also failure scenarios
+- Learned how to think about systems as a whole rather than focusing on individual functions